Magnifica-Technologies/goodbye-ai/README.md

 # How to install the extension

-1. Download the zip file from the repo
+1. Download the zip file from the dist folder in the repo
 2. Unzip the file
 3. Go to chrome://extensions
 4. Enable Developer Mode